HausDAO/protocol-guild/README.md

 ```

 - Confirm the DAO Safe has ownership over the registry contract
-- Finally, set the new `registry` address within the `home network` in the `constants/config.ts` file.
+- Finally, set the new `pgRegistry` address within the `home network` in the `constants/config.ts` file.

 Output: